Dovish Yellen brings comfort to peripheral bond markets

 Those remarks boosted European shares and demand for lower-rated or riskier bonds in southern Europe.

-Italian, Spanish and Portuguese bond yields fell around 3-5 basis points, unwinding the previous day's rises.
+Italian, Spanish and Portuguese bond yields all fell around 3 basis points each, unwinding some of the previous day's rises.

 "Fed Chair Yellen's latest dovishly interpreted speech is supporting risk markets," said Nick Stamenkovic, macro strategist at RIA Capital Markets.